kaushikcfd/numloopy/doc/index.rst

 Lazy Evaluation
 ---------------

-The variables only which are needed to be computed can be mentioned must be passed to  ``evaluate`` argument of the :func:`numloopy.Stack.end_computation_stack`.
-All the other variables are substituted as expression into the computations.
+The variables which are of interest at the end of the computation must be passed to  ``evaluate`` argument of the :func:`numloopy.Stack.end_computation_stack`.
+All other variables are substituted as expression into the computations.
 Thereby, only lazily evaluating the specified variables.